 Our lesson begins just outside the shop, in the lovely Campo della Cordaria, where we will brainstorm students’ previous knowledge of cheese and share everyone’s passion for it.
 The lesson then enters its core and moves inside the shop, where the Aliani family will be waiting for us: several different types of cheese will be available for students to taste while listening to Signor Filippo – son of the owner – introducing their origins, their process of maturing and preparation.
 Students will be encouraged to actively participate in an open discussion with Signor Aliani father, Signora Aliani mother and Filippo himself, sharing their impressions and their preferences on the different types of cheese.

-Finally, the language, the idioms, the pronunciation and all the issues that arise during the cheese tasting part of the lesson will be analyzed and discussed with Diego and Lucia, either during the lesson at the Casa del Parmigiano or the following day in class.
-A fundamental language feedback to group up new structures, vocabulary and expressions learned.
+Finally, the language, the idioms, the pronunciation, and all the issues that arise during the cheese tasting part of the lesson will be analyzed and discussed with Diego and Lucia, either during the lesson at the Casa del Parmigiano or the following day in class.

 Oh, I was about to forget: it will all be further enhanced by some good wines to match the cheese and complement the experience